ledeve/monitor_test/_includes/e6/content/text_1.1.md

+Analysis of epoch 6 progress and key metrics.

 The daily inflow of new users closely matched the Epoch 5 pattern.
 The relatively slow start occurred because the Allocation Window began on a Saturday.
 Throughout all epochs, we've observed significantly lower user activity on weekends.